Ragerlab/2026_Hickman_Similarity-of-sputum-mediator-signatures-between-e-cigarette-users-and-COPD-depends-on-/README.md

 Script author: Elise Hickman (ehickman@email.unc.edu)

-This study set out to compare induced sputum soluble mediator profiles between e-cigarette users and participants with different stages of COPD using a suite of computational approaches (manuscript currently in submission).
+This study set out to compare induced sputum soluble mediator profiles between e-cigarette users and participants with different stages of COPD using a suite of computational approaches.

 **1_SummaryTables_VariablebyVariable:** Analysis specific to between COPD stages only, including creation of summary tables and variable by variable analyses across the COPD stages.